Powered by ProofFactor - Social Proof Notifications

 6. How does divine law govern the actions and punishments in Sophocles’ play Antigone?

-7. Creon and Antigone: a study of conflicting duty and pride
+7. Creon and Antigone as a study of conflicting duty and pride

 8. The emotional turmoil of Haemon and his tragic loyalty to Antigone